collective/collective.gitresource/README.rst

   Push url is just ``++resourcetype++myresource``, e.g. ``http://localhost:8080/Plone/++theme++mytheme/``.

-  **Warning:** Git-interface is currently public and there's no authentication.
-  This should be fixed to support HTTP Basic Auth (but did not manage to get git send the credentials yet)

 - All files have the time of the last commit as their last modification time (correct modification time can be supported if it there's a fast way to look it up from the repository data without iterating through all the